cwatt/DEV-manuscript/README.md

 This needs to be corrected by entering OTU_2583 for that taxa, as it has been in the supplied DEVITS_otu.csv file.
 * Soil and Compartment refer to System and Root proximity respectively.

-Feel free to email me cjwattenburger@gmail.com if you run into any problems or have questions.
+Feel free to email me cjwattenburger@gmail.com if you have any questions.